backdrop-contrib/bootstrap_lite/README.md

   - Starter kit.
 But you still can create a sub theme.
 See [Developing themes](https://api.backdropcms.org/developing-themes).
   - Tooltip.
 The feature is there, but you need to follow the [Bootstrap 3 documentation](https://getbootstrap.com/docs/3.4/javascript/#tooltips) to make it work.
   - Popovers.
 The feature is there, but you need to follow the [Bootstrap 3 documentation](https://getbootstrap.com/docs/3.4/javascript/#popovers) to make it work.
   - Anchors settings.
-I believe this one needs to be done via a module.
   - Well settings.

 Issues
 ------

-Bugs and feature requests should be reported in [the Issue Queue](https://github.com/backdrop-contrib/bootstrap_lite/issues).
+Bugs and feature requests should be reported in [the issue queue](https://github.com/backdrop-contrib/bootstrap_lite/issues).

 Current Maintainers
 -------------------